Joey Votto Preview, Player Props: Reds vs. Guardians

 Guardians Pitching Rankings

-- The pitching staff for the Guardians has a collective 8.2 K/9, the fifth-worst in the league.
+- The pitching staff for the Guardians has a collective 8.2 K/9, the fifth-worst in MLB.

-- The Guardians have the seventh-ranked team ERA across all league pitching staffs (3.95).
+- The Guardians' 3.99 team ERA ranks ninth among all league pitching staffs.

-- The Guardians give up the fewest home runs in baseball (165 total, 1.1 per game).
+- Guardians pitchers combine to surrender 170 home runs (1.1 per game), the second-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.